-Favourable demand outlook for polyolefins demand in India - The domestic per capita consumption as well as the absolute consumption of commodity polymers are expected to show consistent growth due to various economic and demographic factors such as increase in urban population and rise in per capita income.
-Notwithstanding the ban on single-use plastics and www.icra .in Page 2 the adverse impact of any future waves of the pandemic, ICRA expects the domestic consumption of commodity polymers to record a CAGR of 7-8% over the long term.
+Favourable demand outlook for polyolefins demand in India - The domestic per capita consumption as well as the absolute consumption of commodity polymers is expected to show consistent growth due to various economic and demographic factors, such as increase in urban population and a rise in per capita income.
+Notwithstanding the ban on single-use plastics and the adverse impact of any future waves of the pandemic, ICRA expects the domestic consumption of commodity polymers to record a CAGR of 7-8% over the long term.